opsmill/infrahub/README.md

 > [!NOTE]
 > The documentation includes how to get setup and start using Infrahub.
 The documentation is currently protected by password : `cXsivxXAgL7Hae`

+> [!TIP]
+> You can find your codespaces even after they are closed in your dashboard https://github.com/codespaces where you can reconnect to a previous codespace.

 |  | Branch `stable` | Branch `develop` |
 |---|---|---|
 | Run Default version of Infrahub in Codespaces | [![Start in Codespaces (stable), without data](https://img.shields.io/badge/Start%20stable%20version-0B6581?style=for-the-badge)]( https://codespaces.new/opsmill/infrahub?devcontainer_path=.devcontainer%2Fdevcontainer.json&ref=stable ) | [![Start in Codespaces (develop), without data](https://img.shields.io/badge/Start%20develop%20version-0B6581?style=for-the-badge)]( https://codespaces.new/opsmill/infrahub?devcontainer_path=.devcontainer%2Fdevcontainer.json&ref=develop ) |